 - Pre-measure all ingredients before beginning.
 This will speed up your process and ensure the rice krispie treats turn out properly.

 - Work fast!
-The rice krispie treats will cool quickly.
+The rice krispie mini egg squares will cool quickly.

 - Let them cool completely.
 If you try to remove your rice krispie squares from the pan too early, they will be too sticky and won't hold their shape.